Hisar (city): Geography

 Hisar is located at 29.09°N 75.43°E in western Haryana.
-It has an average elevation of 215 m above mean sea level.
+It has an average elevation of 215 m above sea level.
 The region is part of the alluvial Ghaggar-Yamuna plain and its southern and western portions mark a gradual transition to the desert.
 The Ghaggar and the Drishadvati rivers once flowed through the city.
 According to tectonic map, the district lies on Delhi-Lahore Ridge which is bounded by thrusts and no earthquake of any significance has originated in the zone in the past.
 Only one instance has been recorded of a famine occurring in the city in 1837–38.

 Climate

-Hisar has a continental climate, with very hot summers and relatively cool winters.
+Hisar has a semi-arid climate, with very hot summers and mild winters.
 The main characteristics of climate in Hisar are dryness, extremes of temperature, and scanty rainfall.
-The maximum daytime temperature during the summer varies between 40 and 46 C. During winter, its ranges between 1.5 °C and 4 °C. Maximum temperature recorded is 50.3 C in May 1944, whereas the minimum temperature recorded is -3.9 C in January 1929.
+The maximum daytime temperature during the summer varies between 40 and 46 C. During winter, its ranges between 1.5 °C and 4 °C. Maximum temperature recorded is 50.3 C in May 2024, whereas the minimum temperature recorded is -3.9 C in January 1929.
 Annual average maximum and minimum temperature is 32.3 C and 15.4 C, respectively.
 Relative humidity varies from 5 to 100%.

 Hisar is located on the outer margins of the south-west monsoon region.
 The average annual rainfall is around 500 mm, most of which occurs during July and August.
 The annual highest rainfall of 793.6 mm was recorded in 1976 and the lowest of 145.2 mm in 2000.
 Dew is observed in December and January.
 Hot winds, locally known as loo, are strong and frequent from May to July.
 Occasionally, dust storms are experienced during summer and hail storms during February to April.
 Fog prevails generally in December and January.
 Thunderstorms also occur during the post-monsoon season and summer.